toni500madmax/Java-pratice-umbrella/todoList/ProjetoPratico-TodoList-T1/README.md

-## Getting Started
+## I'm Getting Started With Java

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to my pratices in Java Language.
+The Todo list is a Joker Program that everyone should write, for its utility and scalability.
+First of all let's gain knowledgement that my proposal in this project is develop my skills, i'm a beginner yet.
+So, let's know how it'l be committed, shall we?

+- First Commit, it just contain the Polimorphism from OOP Structure.
+  a.
+Functions referenced each other through the Classes.
+  b.
+Has Functions that generalize some code snippets in common.

+#### comming...
+- Second Commit, it'l contain the Exception Treat, and more...

 ## Folder Structure

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain sources, run `AppFormatado`.
 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.